AdamKyle/flare/resources/info/crafting/section-3.md

 with no affixes - cannot fight the final surface mob.

 You craft to then enchant the gear, as stated previously.

+Below you can see all the "craft only" gear that you cannot buy from the shop.